Anonymizing Machine Learning Models: Related Work

-A great body of prior work has focused on protecting the privacy of individuals in datasets.
 K-anonymity was proposed by L. Sweeney \cite{Sweeney2002} to address the problem of releasing personal data while preserving individual privacy.
-This is a method to reduce the likelihood of any single person being identified when the dataset is linked with other, external data sources.
-The approach is based on generalizing attributes and possibly deleting records until each record becomes indistinguishable from at least $k-1$ other records.
+It is a method to reduce the likelihood of any single person being identified when the dataset is linked with external data sources.
+The approach is based on generalizing attributes, and possibly deleting records, until each record becomes indistinguishable from at least $k-1$ others.
 A generalization of a numeric attribute typically consists of a range of consecutive values, whereas the generalization of a categorical attribute consists of a sub-group of categories.
-The process of generalization is applied only to those attributes that can be linked with other data sources containing identifiers.
+Generalization is applied only to attributes that can be used in combination, or when linked with other data sources, to enable re-identifying individuals.
 Such attributes are called quasi-identifiers (QI).

-This initial work was followed by many extensions and improvements.
-Since achieving optimal k-anonymity is NP-hard, many polynomial heuristics have been proposed \cite{Incognito, mondrian, hilbert}.
-Researchers have also focused on maximizing the utility of the anonymized result \cite{iloss}.

 There has been some criticism of anonymization methods in general and k-anonymity in particular, mostly revolving around possible re-identification even after a dataset has been anonymized.
-Examples such as the Netflix recommendation contest dataset that was linked with an iMDB dataset to enable re-identification of customers \cite{netflix}, or the ability to re-identify individuals from credit card records despite the resolution of data being decreased on several axes \cite{shopping}, have been used to justify the need for new, more robust methods.
+Cases such as the Netflix recommendation contest dataset \cite{netflix} have been used to justify the need for new, more robust methods.
 However, a deeper analysis of these cases reveals that this typically occurs when poor anonymization techniques were applied \cite{avoid} or when the chosen list of quasi-identifiers was not exhaustive, leaving some attributes that could potentially be linked to external datasets unaccounted for.
-The success of k-anonymity is highly dependent on the choice of quasi-identifiers, with the risk of re-identification decreasing as the number of QIs increases.
 When correctly applied, the re-identification risk in a k-anonymized dataset is at most $1/k$ \cite{k}.